zarf-dev/proposals/0033-registry-proxy/README.md

 below is for the real nitty-gritty.
 -->

 A new `--registry-proxy` flag will be added to zarf init.
 Enabling this flag causes Zarf to create a DaemonSet running a proxy on each node that will connect directly to the registry service.
 Both the injector and proxy will require DaemonSets, and the injector will be long lived.
-Once this feature is stable, `--registry-proxy` will default to true.
+Eventually, `--registry-proxy` may default to true.
 The proxy will either use hostIP and hostPort or hostNetwork. hostPort is preferred as it presents lower security risk. hostNetwork will be required when redirecting traffic from localhost to a different IP is disabled, such as in IPv6 single stack clusters or in some distros with custom IP table rules, such as OpenShift.
 HostPort will be used for IPv4 and dual stack clusters, while hostNetwork will be used for IPv6 clusters.
 There will also be a Zarf package variable that allows users to use hostNetwork.

 ![Registry proxy Diagram](image.png)